SionBayliss/Bio-Courses/README.md

 5. Phylogenomics
 6. Pangenomics
 7. K-mer and related
-7. Databases
+8. Databases
-    8. NCBI
+    1. NCBI
-    9. ENA
+    2. ENA
-    8. BIGSdb
+    3. BIGSdb
+    4. Enterobase
-    9. Enterobase
+9. Servers
+	1. EDGE

 ## __Command-line tutorials__
 Familiarity with the Linux command-line is usually the first step for budding informaticians.
 Many tools are only designed or distributed for Linux-based systems.
 In addition to this many powerful operations, such as iterating through batches of files, can dramatically reduce and simplify workflows.